josueortega1-maker/Replication_Appeals/README.md

 ## Inference

 Treatment was assigned at the session-level matching group.
 Standard errors are clustered at that level throughout.
-Figure 4 follows the current paper and gives equal weight to each independent session.
-Table 6 follows the current paper regression and gives equal weight to each complete market-period while clustering by session.
-This difference is flagged in `INCONSISTENCIES.md`.

 ## Paper to output map